-One of the safest and most accurate diagnostic devices used to evaluate an animal’s heart health at our hospitals is the electrocardiogram, or ECG.
+One of the safest and most accurate diagnostic devices used to evaluate an animal’s heart health at our animal hospitals is the electrocardiogram, or ECG.
 By recording electrical impulses within an animal’s heartbeat and amplifying them over 3000 times, an ECG can generate a detailed report regarding possible problems with your pet’s heart that cannot be detected otherwise.

 Reasons for getting an ECG done.

-- Is confirming an imaging diagnosis
+- Confirmation of an imaging diagnosis

 If our veterinarian thinks your pet may have a heart disease, he may want to do a cardiac work-up involving a variety of tests to formulate a more exact diagnosis.
 Typically, an ECG is accompanied by blood tests and possibly ultrasounds or x-rays.